Modeling Empathic Similarity in Personal Narratives: Empathic Aspects of Personal Stories

 We define \textit{empathic similarity} as a measure of how much the narrators of a pair of stories would empathize with one another.
 While there are many ways to express empathy, we focus specifically on situational empathy, which is empathy that occurs in response to a social context, conveyed through text-based personal narratives \cite{fabi_empathic_2019}.

 We operationalize an empathic similarity framework grounded in research from social and narrative psychology discussed in \S\ref{empathy_and_stories}.
 Our framework differs from prior work \cite{sharma_computational_2020} in that it is expanded to the relationship between two people's experiences, rather than how empathetically someone responds, and focuses on learning a continuous similarity signal as opposed to detecting the presence of empathy.
 This distinction is important, as someone may be able to express condolences to a personal experience, but not necessarily relate to the experience itself.
-The core features of empathic similarity we identify are explained below.
-We show the contribution of the features of our framework to empathic similarity in Appendix \ref{understanding_empathic_similarity}. \paragraph{(1) Main event.} Prior work demonstrates that people empathize more with experiences that are similar to their own \cite{hodges_giving_2010, morelli_empathy_2017, krebs_empathy_1975}.
-We formalize this as the main event of the story expressed in a short phrase (e.g. ``living in a small town''). \paragraph{(2) Emotional Reaction.} Although two people may relate over an experience, they may differ in how they emotionally respond to the experience (e.g. ``overwhelmed with fear of being all alone'' vs ``loneliness of not having a real connection'').
+The core features of empathic similarity we identify are explained below, and we show how these features contribute to empathic similarity in Appendix \ref{understanding_empathic_similarity}.

+\textbf{(1) Main event.} Prior work demonstrates that people empathize more with experiences that are similar to their own \cite{hodges_giving_2010, morelli_empathy_2017, krebs_empathy_1975}.
+We formalize this as the main event of the story expressed in a short phrase (e.g. ``living in a small town'').

+\textbf{(2) Emotional Reaction.} Although two people may relate over an experience, they may differ in how they emotionally respond to the experience (e.g. ``overwhelmed with fear of being all alone'' vs ``loneliness of not having a real connection'').
 Prior work shows that people have a harder time empathizing with others if they felt that the emotional response to an event was inappropriate \cite{wondra_appraisal_2015}.

-\paragraph{(3) Moral.} Readers are able to abstract a higher-level meaning from the story, often referred to as the moral of the story \cite{walker_explaining_2017} (e.g. ``the importance of having people around'').
+\textbf{(3) Moral.} Readers are able to abstract a higher-level meaning from the story, often referred to as the moral of the story \cite{walker_explaining_2017} (e.g. ``the importance of having people around'').
 In studying fictional narratives, prior work has found that people can empathize with the takeaway of a story, despite its fictional nature \cite{bal_how_2013}.